johngodlee/geosci_linux_intro/geosci_linux_intro.md

 man rm
 ```

+It's also worth remembering that a quick internet search for a command followed by the word "Linux" or a brief description of your problem will almost definitely yield useful results.

 ### Shared resources

-As well as your personal data stored in the `home` directory, you can access shared data in the `/geos` folder.
+As well as your personal data stored in the `home` directory, you can access shared data in the `/geos` directory.
 This might be the data for a specific course like the Kindrogan field course, or open access data such as shapefiles for Scotland's roads.

 Move to the `/geos` directory like this: